openhouse/photo-filter/README.md

 ## Usage

-- **Album Selection**: Choose an album from your Photos library to begin filtering.
+- **Album Navigation**: Browse and select albums from your Photos library within the app.
-- **Interactive Querying**: Use the web interface to apply filters and sort photos based on your preferences.
-- **Viewing Results**: The filtered photos will be displayed in a responsive grid layout.
+- **Sorting and Filtering**: Apply various filters and sorting options to refine your photo selection.
-- **Exporting Photos**: Export the selected photos to a local directory for use in other applications.
+- **Exporting Photos**:

+  - **Create Named Exports**: After filtering, create a named export that symlinks the selected photos.
+  - **Export Directory Structure**: Exports are saved under `exports/yyyy-mm-dd/named_export/`.
+  - **Photoshop Integration**: Point Photoshop's Photomerge automation to the export directory for seamless integration.

 **Note**: The first time you run the application, it may take some time to export data from the Photos library.